 NNSA Nevada Field Office

-National Security Technologies, LLC (NSTec) was formed in 2006 as a joint venture among Northrop Grumman Corporation and three other corporate partners.
-These partners are AECOM, CH2M Hill, and Babcock & Wilcox (B&W).
-With some 2,450 employees, NSTec manages operations at the NNSS and at its related facilities and laboratories for the NNSA’s Nevada Field Office.
-The company has satellite offices in Los Alamos and Albuquerque, New Mexico; Santa Barbara and Livermore, California; and Washington, D.C., along with a small number of employees located in nine other states.
+MSTS is a limited liability company consisting of Honeywell International Inc., Jacobs Engineering Group Inc., and HII Nuclear, Inc. With some 2,400 employees, MSTS manages operations at the NNSS and at its related facilities and laboratories for the NNSA’s Nevada Field Office.
+The company has satellite offices in Los Alamos and Albuquerque, New Mexico; Santa Barbara and Livermore, California; Long Island, New York; and Washington, D.C., along with a small number of employees located in nine other states.

-For more information please visit the Centerra Group website.
+For more information, please visit the SOC website

-Navarro is a premier contractor providing high-quality technical services to the DOE, the NASA, and the DoD.
-Navarro’s success is based on our customer service focus and our well known responsiveness and innovation.
-In all we do, either in corporate management or in our services to our clients, we seek for the most effective and efficient approaches to provide best value to our clients.
+Navarro is a premier contractor providing high-quality technical services to DOE, NASA, and the Department of Defense.
+Navarro’s success is based on our customer service focus and our well-known responsiveness and innovation.
+In all we do, either in corporate management or in our services to our clients, we seek for the most effective and efficient approaches to provide the best value to our clients.